christianalfoni/immutable-store/README.md

 ```

 ## Performance
 If you compare **immutable-store** to the high performance library from Facebook [immutable-js](https://github.com/facebook/immutable-js) immutable-store is around 80% slower on setters, but 100% faster on getters.
-That said, number of operations are huge, so neither will ever cause a bottleneck in your application.
+That said, number of operations are huge and it does not really present real life usage.
+So to conclude... it does not matter.

 ## Changes
+**0.4.0**:
+- Added mapping of state

 **0.2.3**
 - Fixed path bug on store (thanks @jrust)